Skip to main content

 TypeScript target

 When compiled, a contract generates several artifacts.
 Key to these are the exported circuits from the contract's top level.
-These are divided into two categories: those which contain ledger or witness calls and those which contain neither.
-Circuits which refer to the ledger or to witness functions are referred to as impure.
-Circuits which compute results using only their arguments, without referring to the ledger or to local state, are referred to as pure.
+These are divided into two categories: pure circuits and impure circuits.

-For each of the impure circuits, a zero-knowledge prover/verifier key pair is generated, as well as IR instructions for proof generation.
-These can be found in the output directory's keys and zkir directories respectively.
+For each of the impure circuits, a zero-knowledge prover/verifier key pair is also generated, as well as IR instructions for proof generation.
+These can be found in the output directory's keys and zkir subdirectories respectively.

 Structure of the exported TypeScript

 The exported TypeScript exposes a number of declarations that can be used to interact with the contract from any TypeScript application.
-Some of these will also require using the @midnight/compact-runtime library, which all contracts depend on and which implements key built-in behaviors.
+Some of these also require use of the @midnight/compact-runtime library, which all contracts depend upon and which implements key built-in behaviors.

 A contract exports the following in the TypeScript module: